 “Europe” and “cool” are often two words you will read together, but none more so than in reference to the capital of Hungary.
 Although Budapest is well and truly discovered by every sense of the word, there’s still an under the radar appeal that never seems to leave this city.
 If I could choose anywhere to live as an ex-pat in all of Europe, Budapest would be an obvious first choice.

 Go to Poland

-If what’s cooler than being cool is ice cold, then Poland, you are daaaaaamn frosty (literally and figuratively).
+If what’s cooler than being cool is ice cold, then Poland, you are quite frosty.
 This country is one of the “must visit” Eastern European destinations for a number of reasons, but especially for its ability to capture, freeze, and honour its history.
 I first visited Poland eight years ago, travelling only to Krakow.
 Since then I have been back to visit the capital, Warsaw, which I think flies totally under the radar (and provides a realistic glimpse in to communism in Eastern Europe).

 Read more: Spotlight on Warsaw, Poland